Chang-yup/GPS_DATA_PLOT/README.md

 # GPS_DATA_PLOT
-plotting GPS NMEA Data by matlab
+plotting GPS NMEA Data on matlab

 You can see animated GPS trajectory on matlab.